 - Cross-cultural setting in a diverse residential neighborhood

 - Walking distance to restaurants, shops, an organic grocery store, and a public recreational center with free swimming pool access for WCSC students

 - In-town location with easy connections to most internships and universities and to DC’s cultural centers, including ethnically diverse neighborhoods

-- Close to Trinity University, where many WCSC students attend classes
+- Close proximity to Trinity University, where some WCSC students attend extra classes

 About Nelson Good